Covid Symptoms in Kids, Everything We Should Know

 COVID-19 symptoms in kids can range from mild to moderate.
 Some of them are listed below.

-- Digestive Issues – The child might experience vomiting, nausea, stomach ache, and diarrhoea.
+- Digestive Issues – The child might experience vomiting, nausea, stomach ache, and diarrhea.

-- Body Pain – Children with COVID-19 might experience muscle pain, pain behind the eyes, and headache.
+- Body Pain – Children with COVID-19 might experience muscle pain, pain behind the eyes, and headaches.

 Lesser-Known Symptoms of COVID-19 in Kids